 What is Generative AI?
 Everything You Need to Know

 Generative AI is transforming mundane tasks into creative opportunities.
 How is it reshaping the landscape of personal and professional creativity?Sign Up for Astra

 Generative AI refers to artificial intelligence technologies that create new content, ranging from text and images to code, by learning patterns from existing data.

 In the ever-evolving landscape of technological advancements, few topics have garnered as much attention and anticipation as generative artificial intelligence (AI).
+Tools such as ChatGPT that utilize Generative AI to generate reports, images, and even music have exploded in popularity over the past year.
 But what exactly is generative AI, why is it important and what can it do for a modern enterprise that is so transformative?

 These are the burning questions that a lot of people are asking, so to begin with we need to have a better understanding of what exactly generative AI is and what it brings to the table.
 What are the tools needed to enable applications and application developers to build solutions with native generative AI functionality and how does data, specifically contextual data, play a vital role in bringing generative AI to the application?

 So before we go and dive into the deep end of all things AI and machine learning, let’s wade into the shallow end first and look at what generative AI really is and some of the basic concepts that power and drive generative AI applications.